United States Steel (NYSE:X) Releases Q3 2022 Earnings Guidance

 United States Steel (NYSE:X – Get Rating) issued an update on its third quarter 2022 earnings guidance on Thursday morning.
-The company provided EPS guidance of $1.90-$1.95 for the period, compared to the consensus EPS estimate of $1.90.
+The company provided earnings per share guidance of $1.90-$1.95 for the period, compared to the consensus earnings per share estimate of $1.90.
 The company issued revenue guidance of -.
-United States Steel also updated its Q3 guidance to $1.90-1.95 EPS.

 United States Steel Announces Dividend

-The business also recently declared a quarterly dividend, which was paid on Thursday, September 8th.
-Shareholders of record on Monday, August 8th were paid a dividend of $0.05 per share.
-This represents a $0.20 dividend on an annualized basis and a yield of 0.99%.
-The ex-dividend date was Friday, August 5th.
-United States Steel’s dividend payout ratio is currently 1.17%.

-United States Steel announced that its board has approved a share repurchase program on Thursday, July 28th that permits the company to buyback $500.00 million in shares.
-This buyback authorization permits the basic materials company to purchase up to 8.8% of its stock through open market purchases.
-Stock buyback programs are generally an indication that the company’s leadership believes its stock is undervalued.
+United States Steel declared that its board has initiated a stock repurchase program on Thursday, July 28th that authorizes the company to buyback $500.00 million in outstanding shares.
+This buyback authorization authorizes the basic materials company to reacquire up to 8.8% of its stock through open market purchases.
+Stock buyback programs are often an indication that the company’s board believes its stock is undervalued.

-A number of large investors have recently modified their holdings of X. Vanguard Personalized Indexing Management LLC increased its holdings in United States Steel by 48.3% in the 2nd quarter.
-Vanguard Personalized Indexing Management LLC now owns 10,451 shares of the basic materials company’s stock valued at $187,000 after purchasing an additional 3,406 shares in the last quarter.
-Forum Financial Management LP acquired a new stake in shares of United States Steel in the first quarter valued at about $206,000.
-Equitable Holdings Inc. purchased a new stake in shares of United States Steel during the 1st quarter valued at about $222,000.
-Walleye Capital LLC acquired a new position in United States Steel during the 2nd quarter worth approximately $359,000.
-Finally, Cetera Investment Advisers purchased a new position in United States Steel in the 1st quarter worth approximately $402,000.
-79.08% of the stock is currently owned by hedge funds and other institutional investors.
+Several large investors have recently added to or reduced their stakes in the company.
+Captrust Financial Advisors grew its holdings in shares of United States Steel by 1.5% during the second quarter.
+Captrust Financial Advisors now owns 35,254 shares of the basic materials company’s stock worth $631,000 after purchasing an additional 514 shares during the last quarter.
+Vanguard Personalized Indexing Management LLC grew its holdings in United States Steel by 48.3% during the 2nd quarter.
+Vanguard Personalized Indexing Management LLC now owns 10,451 shares of the basic materials company’s stock worth $187,000 after acquiring an additional 3,406 shares during the last quarter.
+Mariner LLC increased its position in United States Steel by 31.8% in the 1st quarter.
+Mariner LLC now owns 19,956 shares of the basic materials company’s stock valued at $753,000 after acquiring an additional 4,820 shares in the last quarter.
+Blair William & Co.
+IL raised its stake in shares of United States Steel by 9.5% in the first quarter.
+Blair William & Co.
+IL now owns 60,133 shares of the basic materials company’s stock worth $2,269,000 after acquiring an additional 5,217 shares during the last quarter.
+Finally, Forum Financial Management LP acquired a new position in shares of United States Steel during the first quarter worth approximately $206,000.
+79.08% of the stock is owned by institutional investors.

 About United States Steel